CampGladiator/kafka-message-bus/README.md

 A general purpose message bus.

+## Releasing

+To release a new version of kafka_message_bus in hex be sure to update the 'version' number under 'project' in mix.exs.

 ## Installation

 The package can be installed by adding `kafka_message_bus` to your list of dependencies in `mix.exs`: